STATEMENTS ON THE TRANSPARENCY OF SUSTAINABILITY RISK POLICIES AND PRINCIPAL ADVERSE IMPACTS

 Further, per Article 4 of SFDR a “financial market participant”, where the principal adverse impacts (“PAI”) of investment decisions are considered, is required to publish and maintain on its website a “statement on due diligence policies with respect to those impacts, taking due account of their size, the nature and scale of their activities and the types of financial products they make available”.
 This Statement has been developed in accordance with the provisions of Article 4, while also taking into consideration Article 7 of SFDR on the transparency of PAI at product level.

 Delegation Model, Integration of Sustainability risk and Consideration of PAI (Article 3, Article 4 and Article 7 of SFDR)

-FRMC delegates the portfolio management function of most of their funds to a qualified third party portfolio manager (the “Portfolio Manager”).
+FRMC delegates the portfolio management function of most of the funds to a qualified third party portfolio manager (the “Portfolio Manager”).
 FRMC may retain the portfolio management function in certain instances and in that circumstance appoint systematically a third-party investment advisor.
-Therefore, in the majority of cases, “investment decisions” as defined under SFDR are delegated to these Portfolio Manager, subject to FRMC initial due diligence and ongoing oversight.
+Therefore, in the majority of cases, “investment decisions” as defined under SFDR are delegated to these Portfolio Managers, subject to FRMC initial due diligence and ongoing oversight.

 Article 3 – Sustainability Risks

 FRMC ensures as part of its due diligence process and ongoing oversight that :